imagekit-developer/imagekit-rails/ACTIVE_STORAGE.md

 2. **❌ No Variant Support**
    - Do not use `.variant()` methods with ImageKit storage
-   - Reason: Variants create Rails-processed representations that fail with ImageKit URLs
+   - Reason: Variants download files from ImageKit, process them on your server, then upload the processed variants back to ImageKit - this is wasteful and unnecessary
-   - Solution: Use `ik_image_tag` with `transformation:` parameter instead
+   - Solution: Use `ik_image_tag` with `transformation:` parameter for on-the-fly CDN transformations
    - Example: Replace `image_tag @photo.variant(resize: "100x100")` with `ik_image_tag(@photo, transformation: [{ width: 100, height: 100 }])`

 3. **❌ File Deletion Not Implemented**